kermitsxb/android-useful-lib/README.md

 - [RETROFIT](http://square.github.io/retrofit/) : Retrofit turns your REST API into a Java interface.

+- [RSS-Parser](https://github.com/prof18/RSS-Parser) : An Android library to parse a RSS Feed

 - [Chuck](https://github.com/jgilfelt/chuck) : Library that helps intercept and persist all HTTP requests and responses inside your application.
 (Android ***Wireshark*** alternative)

 ### InApp Communication ###